-- References Cited: List the references cited (including URLs, if available) in the Project Narrative using a standard reference format that includes the full citation (i.e., author[s], year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols. - Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
-Indicate whether or not government-furnished facilities or equipment are proposed for use.
+- References Cited: List the references cited (including URLs, if available) in the Project Narrative using a standard reference format. - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols. - Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
+Indicate whether government-furnished facilities or equipment are proposed for use.
 If so, reference should be made to the original or present government award under which the facilities or equipment items are now accountable.
-There is no form for this information.

-- Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
+There is no form for this information. - Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
 If articles are not publicly available, then copies of up to five published manuscripts may be included in Attachment 2.
 Extra items will not be reviewed. - Letters of Organizational Support: Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
-Letters of support not requested in the program announcement, such as those from members of Congress, do not impact application review or funding decisions. - Letters of Collaboration: Provide a signed letter from each collaborating individual or organization that demonstrates that the PI has the support or resources necessary for the proposed work.
-If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - Consumer Advocate Letters of Commitment: Provide letters signed by each project's breast cancer consumer advocate confirming their commitment to participate on the project team. - Letters of Commitment (if applicable): If the proposed study involves the use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested. - Intellectual Property: Information can be found in 2 CFR 200.315, "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
+Letters of support not requested in the program announcement, such as those from members of Congress, do not impact application review or funding decisions. - Letters of Collaboration: Provide a signed letter from each collaborating individual and/or organization demonstrating that the PI has the support and resources necessary for the proposed work.
+If an investigator at an intramural DOD organization is named as a collaborator on a full application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural DOD organization authorizing the collaborator's involvement. - Consumer Advocate Letters of Commitment: Provide letters signed by each project's breast cancer consumer advocate confirming their commitment to participate on the project team. - Commercial Entity Letters of Commitment (if applicable): If the proposed study involves the use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested.

+- Intellectual Property: Information can be found in the 2 CFR 200.315, "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - DOD Data Management Plan (two-page limit is recommended): Describe the data management plan in accordance with Section 3.c, Enclosure 3, DoD Instructions 3200.12.
+Do not duplicate the Data and Research Resources Sharing Plan.
+Refer to General Application Instructions, Section IV.B, Attachments Form, Attachment: Supporting Documentation, for detailed information regarding Data Management Plan content. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
 The technical abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
-Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.